xrdocs/ncs5500/_tutorials/bgp-evpn-based-mc-lag-for-single-active-multi-homing.md

 </pre>
 </div>

-Also we can observe in the ARP table output of Leaf-1 and Leaf-2 that the ARP entry for Host-1 is only programmed on Leaf-1.
-This is becuase of the single-active behavior of ethernet-segment and that Leaf-1 is designated-forwarder for that ethernet-segment.
-This verifies that single-active dual-homing is operational and at one time only one Leaf will forward the traffic to and from the Host for a given EVI.
-For further technical details, refer to our [e-vpn.io](http://e-vpn.io/) webpage that has a lot of material explaining the core concepts of EVPN, its operations and troubleshooting.
+Finally we can observe in the ARP table output of Leaf-1 and Leaf-2 that the ARP entry for Host-1 is only programmed on Leaf-1.
+This is becuase of the single-active behavior of ethernet-segment and Leaf-1 being the designated-forwarder.
+This concludes the BGP-EVPN single-active implementation, for further technical details refer to our [e-vpn.io](http://e-vpn.io/) webpage that has a lot of material explaining the core concepts of EVPN, its operations and troubleshooting.